KaungZinLin/ShortSum/README.md

 ### 📺 YouTube Video Summarizer
 Summarize a YouTube video in seconds with the power of AI

-### 🔄 Recheck
-Type in the question and *your* answer, and AI will check if it's correct or not and give you a rating out of 10

-### 🗣️ TTS (Text-to-Speech)
-Speak out the AI-generated summaries in different languages and accents

 ### ⚙ More Settings
 More AI Settings such as; AI Language Model Settings, Summary Tone Settings and more!

 ## Other Information
  Built with SwiftUI for iOS, iPadOS and macOS.
-\n🖥️ Built with Python for Windows.